PelvicSorcerer/Jordans-Mom/README.md

 # Jordans-Mom
-Discord bot named "Jordan's Mom"
+I'm a Discord bot that does a bunch of random stuff.
+You can call me Jenny!